 - Licorice root

-Rhodiola rosea (artic root) and CDP Choline can increase dopamine.
+Rhodiola rosea (an adaptogenic herb) and choline can increase dopamine.

 - Active B vitamin complex